BertoGz/phaser-examples/README.md

-# Phaser Smooth-Pixel Example
+# Phaser Examples

-Welcome to the Phaser Smooth-Pixel Example!
-This showcase was created to delve into the nuances of operating within a pixel-perfect environment while utilizing a fluid game camera.
+Welcome to Phaser Examples!
+I developed this repository to document solutions for typical game development challenges, especially within Phaser 3, such as achieving pixel-perfect graphics and optimizing the rendering of numerous game objects using quadtree.
+Feel free to use any of my solutions in your projects.

 ## Installation

 Before you can run the project, you'll need to install its dependencies.
 Make sure you have Node and npm installed on your machine.
-Then, navigate to the project directory in your terminal and run:
+Then, navigate to the project directory in your terminal and run

 ```bash
 npm install
 ```
-To run:
+To start the local server

 ```bash
 npm start
 ```
+lastly navigate to localhost:3000 on any browser